dima-kov/oscar-portation/README.md

 # Django Oscar Portation

 This is an application for django oscar products import/export.
+Import/export is processed into xlsx files.

-# Instalation
+# Getting Started

 1. Install oscar-portation with `pip install oscar-portation`